mhauck-FFM/Fake_News_Classifier/README.md

 nltk
 ```

-Then, simple change the working directory of your terminal to the folder containing all relevant files and run ``docker build -t NAME_OF_DOCKER_CONTAINER .``.
+Then, simply change the working directory of your terminal to the folder containing all relevant files and run ``docker build -t NAME_OF_DOCKER_CONTAINER .``.
 Don't forget the dot after your specified container name!
 You can deploy your container by using ``docker run -it --rm --name NAME_OF_DOCKER_CONTAINER -p 8501:8501 NAME_OF_DOCKER_CONTAINER``.
 You can choose whatever name you fancy after ``--name``, but for convenience I almost always stick to the container name.
 Using ``localhost:8501`` you can now enter the app without having to run the python script in the terminal.
 And even better: you could now push your container to any Docker repository.
 That is exactly what we are going to do in the final step.

 ## Deployment on AWS ECS

+For our final deployment of the app, we only need to do only a few more steps.
+First, we push our newly created Docker container to the AWS Elastic Container Registry.
+Note that you have to tag your local container properly following the AWS [guidelines](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).
+For that, you need to authenticate your local Docker distribution with your AWS account.
+Again, follow the AWS [guidelines](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth).

+The next step was the one that was extremely new for me and took a whole lot of time to complete.
+But, getting it done and seeing your app for the first time publicly available is so satisfying.
+And I learned many useful new things along the way.
+So, don't be afraid.
+We are going to deploy the app using AWS Elastic Container Service on a Fargate Serverless Service.
+That is different from a deployment on a single EC2 instance, as we don't have to care about setting up the infrastructure by hand and especially the monitoring of the instance(s).
+Therefore, Fargate uses a so-called Application Load Balancer (ALB) to spin up EC2 instance(s) and handle all security and monitoring settings.
+If more computing power is necessary, the ALB will take care of it.
+For the ALB, we need to setup a ECS Service and Task.
+That sounds like a lot of work, but I'm using a neat toolkit to deploy all that stuff using python: the AWS Cloud Development Kit (CDK) - also known as Infrastructure as Code (IaC).

+CDK creates a stack in which you specify the AWS VPC, Fargate Service, and Task and sets everything up - ready to go for you.
+Just look at this awesome [tutorial](https://aws-blog.de/2020/03/building-a-fargate-based-container-app-with-cognito-authentication.html).
+I'm not going to show some code here, as it really helps to get your hands on it to understand what happens with your code.

+That's it!
+Our app now runs in the cloud and can be accessed using the public IP address of the Load Balancer.
+Theoretically, we could assign a specific fancy domain (e.g., www.raymond-reddifier.com) for the app and route it to the ALB IP using Route 53.
+And even more fancy, we can use AWS Cognito to implement user authentication.
+But, that is of course charged separately by AWS.